Narendra Modi: Health and sanitation

 In his first year as prime minister, Modi reduced the central government's healthcare spending.
 In January 2015, the Modi government launched its New Health Policy (NHP), which did not increase the government's spending on healthcare but emphasised the role of private healthcare organisations.
 This represented a shift away from the policy of the previous Congress government, which had supported programmes to assist public health goals, including a reduction in child and maternal mortality rates.
 The National Health Mission, which included public health programmes targeted at these indices, received nearly 20 per cent less funding in 2015 than in the previous year.
 The Modi administration reduced the healthcare budget by a further 15% in its second year.
 The healthcare budget for the following year rose by 19%; private insurance providers positively viewed the budget but public health experts criticised its emphasis on the role of private healthcare providers and said it represented a shift away from public health facilities.
-The healthcare budget rose by 11.5% in 2018; the change included an allocation of ₹20 billion for a government-funded health insurance program and a decrease in the budget of the National Health Mission.
+The healthcare budget rose by 11.5% in 2018; the change included an allocation of ₹20 billion for a government-funded health insurance programme and a decrease in the budget of the National Health Mission.